-Academic Credits: 8 Semester Credit Units (Equivalent to 12 Quarter Units) School of Record: Culver Stockton College
+Academic Credits: 8 Semester Credit Units (Equivalent to 12 Quarter

+Units)

+School of Record: Culver Stockton College

-This program is focused on exhumation of human remains who perished during the 1937-38 Battle of Teruel, one of the most vicious of the Spanish Civil War.
-The program is designed to train students in the excavation and exhumation of mass burials in conflict zones and prepare participants with methodological and legal issues (chain of custody, documentation, etc) that are crucial elements of such work.
-This program takes place where family & community members are alive and have deep and intensive interest in the exhumation work.
+This program is focused on s of human remains who perished in Castellòn and its surrounding area during the Spanish Civil War and atrocities committed by the Fascist Franco regime, 1936-1956.
+The program is designed to train students in the process of exhumation, identification and studying human remains from mass burials in conflict zones.
+Its goal is to train participants in the methodological and legal issues (chain of custody, documentation, etc) that are crucial elements of such work.
+This program takes place where family & community members are alive and have deep and intensive interest in the identification and research work.

-This program is emotionally and physically demanding, requiring the utmost respect for the dead and the living.
+This program is emotionally and physically demanding.
+It requires the utmost respect for the dead and the living, and high emotional resilience to deal with the outcome of extreme violence performed by humans in the past.
 Students should be aware of the challenges and should attend only if they feel this type of experience is for them.

 This program DOES NOT offer onsite professional grief counseling.